Liam-RE/iOSImageExtractor/README.md

 # iOS Image Extractor

 iOS Image Extractor is a Windows-based GUI application built with Python and Tkinter, designed to simplify the process of extracting images and videos from an iOS device backup.
-This program locates and extracts image and video files (e.g., `.jpg`, `.heic`, `.png`, `.mov`, `.mp4`, and `.gif`) from the latest iTunes backup on your system.
+This program locates and extracts image and video files (e.g., `.jpg`, `.heic`, `.png`, `.mov`, `.mp4`, and `.gif`).

 ## Features